 • Cable car

-You can also order a group or individual tour to the Lovcen National Park.
-For a large list of excursions to Lovcen Park and its surroundings, see the link.
+There are also group and individual tours to Lovćen National Park.
+For a comprehensive list of tours to Lovcen in and around the park, follow the link.

 The Kotor-Lovcen Cable Car

-In mid-2023, a cable car was opened, providing access to the very top, bypassing the challenging serpentine road with over 20 turns.
-Here are the key details:
+In mid-2023, a cable car opened that can take you to the top of the mountain, bypassing the challenging serpentine with over 20 turns.
+Here are the main details:

 • Official Website: https://kotorcablecar.com/

 • Coordinates of the lower station Dub: 42.396055, 18.748005.
-It’s not located directly in Kotor but on the Budva-Tivat road.
-Accessible by car (with a large parking lot for 300 cars), the Blue Line bus from Tivat or Kotor, or by taxi.
+It’s not in Kotor itself but on the Budva-Tivat road.
+It’s easily accessible by car (there’s a large parking lot for 300 cars), by Blue Line bus from Tivat or Kotor, or by taxi.

 • Round-trip fares: